Pitt athletics | Panthers NIL collective announces 'Oakland Originals' program

 Alliance 412 Chief Operating Officer Jeff Goldberg and Chief Strategy and Business Development Officer John Pelusi were also on hand Monday evening to discuss the goals of the new program.

-Oakland Originials will be the first program of its kind – a marketing arm for athletes being run by an NIL collective, something Pelusi believes gives Pitt an advantage even though other schools will almost certainly follow suit.
+Oakland Originials will be the first program of its kind, they said – a marketing arm for athletes being run by an NIL collective, something Pelusi believes gives Pitt an advantage even though other schools will almost certainly follow suit.

 “When you’re first to market, there’s an advantage.
 They’re all going to be catching up as we continue to innovate,” Pelusi said.